lukemonahan/splunk_modinput_prometheus/README.md

 ### Promtheus remote-write

-Multiple input stanzas are required, but only one HTTP server is ever run.
-The individual inputs are distinguished by bearer tokens.
-A special `[prometheus]` sets up the HTTP server, and any other named input configures the specifics for that input itself.
+Only one HTTP server is ever run, which is configured by the `[prometheusrw]` input stanza.
+The individual inputs are then distinguished by bearer tokens.
+At least one of the individual inputs must be configured, and a matching bearer token must be supplied from Prometheus in order to direct the received metrics to that input.

 e.g.